GeorgeWebDevCy/masterstudy-lms-content-importer/README.txt

 == Changelog ==

+= 1.12.2 =
+* Prevent fatal errors when the first detected heading belongs to a module without an initialized lesson by skipping lesson finalization until both structures are available.

 = 1.12.1 =
 * Prevent fatal errors on servers missing the DOM PHP extension by showing a clear requirement message after file upload.